22 Best Airplane Toys: Baby to Toddler

 Air travel with a baby doesn't have to be complicated.

 But there are certainly times when they could use a little extra distraction, and I have some suggestions for easy-to-carry toys here.

-Another extra tip: buy toys especially for this trip so that they have never seen it and can focus their attention on it extra long :)
+Another extra tip: buy toys especially for this one travel so that they have never seen it and can focus their attention on it for an extra long time :)

 Toys for getting to know different shapes and structures are very good for this phase and they also love to fiddle with them for a long time.

 But the disadvantage of these types of toys is that they are often a bit bigger to carry, not with Fat Brain Toys.